mit-ll-responsible-ai/hydra-zen/docs/source/index.rst

 hydra-zen also also provides Hydra users with powerful, novel functionality.
 With it, we can:

 - Add :ref:`enhanced runtime type-checking <runtime-type-checking>` for our Hydra application, via :ref:`pydantic <pydantic-support>`, `beartype <https://github.com/beartype/beartype>`_, and other third-party libraries.
-- Design configs with specialized behaviors, like :ref:`partial configs <partial-config>`, or :ref:`configs with meta-fields <meta-field>`.
+- Design configs specialized behaviors, like :ref:`configs with meta-fields <meta-field>`.
 - Leverage a powerful :ref:`functionality-injection framework <zen-wrapper>` in our Hydra applications.
 - Run static type-checkers on our config-creation code to catch incompatibilities with Hydra.